Helping ReDEEM Captives

 This story broke Randy’s heart and he shared it with his family.
 The next day Caleb brought up the story in his staff meeting and one of his co-workers began sharing her story of being trafficked as well.
 At this point, the family knew they needed to do something to help.

 Caleb took a trip to Plymouth Rock to pray, and Randy went on a 40-day fast.
-As Caleb prayed he saw the letters HRC, which is not only "Helping Reach Captives, but also the names Harry, Randy, and Caleb next to them.
+As Caleb prayed he saw the letters HRC, with the names Harry, Randy, and Caleb next to them.
 He continued to pray and felt God tell him to go home and continue the legacy of his family and to work with his father to help reach hurting people in need in Spokane.

 At the same time Randy was on the 40-day fast he felt God tell him that he was to retire from UGM after 30 years to go work with his son Caleb to fight human trafficking.